-This chapter explains what virtual documents are, why there are useful, and how they are different from standard messages.
+This page explains what virtual documents are, why there are useful, and how they are different from standard messages.
 It also briefly introduces tools that InterSystems IRIS provides so that virtual documents can be used in all the same ways as standard messages.

 The message header contains the data needed to route the message within InterSystems IRIS.
 The message header is always the same type of object.
 This is a persistent object, meaning that it is stored within a table in the InterSystems IRIS database.